 Delaware.
 Under the DGCL, unless otherwise provided in the certificate of incorporation or bylaws, vacancies and newly created directorships resulting from any increase in the authorized number of directors may be filled by a majority of the directors then in office.
-If the holders of any class or series are entitled separately to elect one or more directors, a majority of the remaining directors elected by that class or series may fill a vacancy among the number of directors elected by that class or series.
+If the holders of any class or series are entitled separately to elect one or more directors, a majority of the remaining directors elected by that class or series are entitled separately to elect one or more directors, a majority of the remaining directors elected by that class or series.
 The appointed director holds office until the next annual meeting held for the election of directors.
-If, at the time of filling any vacancy or any newly created directorship, the directors then in office shall constitute less than a majority of the vable board, any stockholder(s) holding at least ten percent of the voting stock of the corporation may petition the Delaware Court of Chancery to order an election to be held by the stockholders in order to fill the vacancy, or to replace directors chosen by the directors than a quorum, or by the sole remaining director.
+If, at the time of filling any vacancy or any newly created directorship, the directors then in office shall constitute less than a majority of the whole board, any stockholder(s) holding at least ten percent of the voting stock of the corporation may petition the Delaware Court of Chancery to order an election to be held by the stockholders in order to fill the vacancy, or to replace directors then in office.
+Although less than a quorum, or by the sole remaining director.
 A director elected to fill a vacancy resulting from the death, resignation or removal of a director shall serve for the remainder of the full term of the director whose death, resignation or removal shall have created such vacancy and until his successor shall have been elected and qualified.
-Our Bylaws also state that the directors may also reduce their authorized number by the number of vacancies in the board, provided such reduction does not reduce the board to less than the minimum authorized by the laws of the State of Delaware.
+Our Bylaws also state that the directors may also reduce their authorized number of vacancies in the board to less than the minimum authorized by the laws of the State of Delaware.